bounswe/bounswe2025group2/backend/genfit_django/api_documentations/goals.md

 ```

 **Important Note:**
+- Only the goal owner (mentee) can update progress.
 - This endpoint expects the **final value** for the goal progress, not incremental values.
 Any additions to the previous progress must be calculated in the front-end before sending the request.
-- If the `current_value` reaches or exceeds the `target_value`, the goal status will automatically be set to "COMPLETED" and a notification will be created.
+- If the `current_value` reaches or exceeds the `target_value`, the goal status is automatically set to `COMPLETED` and a notification is created.
-- When restarting a goal, the `current_value` will be reset to 0 and the `start_date` will be updated to the current time.
+- When restarting a goal, the `current_value` is reset to 0 and the `start_date` is updated to the current time.

 ### Check Inactive Goals